eramons/techblog/content/post/asuschromebook_debian.md

 Done :) Debian on the chromebook: a debian rootfs and a customized, self-built debian kernel.

-_Next steps:_
+_And now?
+Next steps:_

-* Coreboot/Depthcharge: build a u-boot payload for the Asus C101.
+* Coreboot/Depthcharge: build an u-boot payload for the Asus C101.
 Extend flash-kernel to support the board.
 * Alternatively, build a second depthcharge payload loaded through the legacy mechanism provided by the chromebooks (Ctrl-L) which loads the KERN-D kernel.

-See next post: TODO LINK